syncfusion-content/blazor-docs/blazor/scheduler/data-binding.md

 The Scheduler is a generic component which is strongly bound to a model type, but there may be cases where the model type is unknown during compile or runtime.
 In these scenarios, you can use **ExpandoObject** binding to bind data to the Scheduler as a list of dynamic objects.

+**ExpandoObject** implements the IDictionary<string, object> interface, which means you can add properties and values to the object like you would with a dictionary.**ExpandoObject** binding provides a flexible way to bind data to the Scheduler component without the need for a predefined class or data structure.
+This can be particularly useful in scenarios where you have data sources with varying structures, or when you need to bind to data sources that are not known at compile-time.

 **ExpandoObject** can be bound to the `DataSource` option of the scheduler within the `ScheduleEventSettings` tag.
 Scheduler can also perform all kinds of supported data operations and editing in ExpandoObject.
 To bind data to the Scheduler using ExpandoObject, you can create a list of ExpandoObjects and set it as the DataSource property of the Scheduler's ScheduleEventSettings tag.